Here's why MLB's slide rule is more than a 'office-created technicality'

 Jon Lester to reporters at the scene: “These guys have turned double plays their entire lives.
 They know how to get the hell out of the way. … We’re out there playing with a bunch of pansies right now.
 I’m over this damn slide rule.”

 Look, nobody likes to lose a game by, as Joe Maddon described it, some “office-created” technicality.
 But here we are.
-When was the last time a catcher was carried from the field, a victim of the flyin’, blindsidin’, shoulder lowerin’ pneumatic bolt pistol?
+When was the last time a catcher was carried from the field, a victim of the flyin’, blindsidin’, shoulder-lowerin’ pneumatic bolt pistol?
 Remember the summer and fall of 2015, when middle infielders may as well have been stirrup-wearing clay pigeons.
 Remember the outrage.
 That’s what this is about.

 You maybe can’t expect a manager or his players to ride the long view in the minutes after a loss.
 You certainly can’t expect every umpire to get every play correct, especially when opinion is laid over judgment.
 This is not to say Mike Everitt was wrong on the play, necessarily.
 Or that Joe Maddon and Jon Lester were wrong about the play, necessarily.